roperi/Podcast2Wordpress/README.md

 - Podcast transcription from an URL
 - Generates transcription summary
 - Generates a featured image from the transcription summary
-- Uploads summary and image to Wordpress
+- Uploads summary and image to WordPress

 ## Functionality
-Podcast2Wordpress performs the following tasks:
+Podcast2WordPress performs the following tasks:
 - Transcribes the audio from the provided URL.
 - Processes the transcript to generate content for the blog post.
 - Generates an image based on the transcript content.